ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ```
 DS + 0x278 = 0x422000 + 0x278 = 0x422278
 ```
-3. The `TextOutA` function from the `gdi32.dll` module is executed.
-There is a `RETN` instruction at end of the function.
+3. The `TextOutA` function from the `gdi32` module is executed.
+There is a `RETN` instruction at the end of the function.
 The `RETN` passes control to the next instruction after the `CALL` one in the EXE module.
 It happens because the `CALL` put this return location on the stack.

 Visual C++ compiler generated code does not use Thunk Table.
 The scheme illustrates a call of the same `TextOutA` WinAPI function in this case: